Itching Behind Ears – Causes, Rash & When It May Be Eczema

 This delicate area of the skin is more prone to irritation because it’s often exposed to sweat, oils, and external irritants.
 Additionally, the crease behind the ears provides an environment where bacteria or allergens can linger, triggering eczema.

 Because the skin behind the ears is part of the face and scalp region, people who experience flare-ups here may also notice symptoms on nearby areas, such as the cheeks or forehead.
-You may find our guide to eczema on the face helpful.

 Environmental Triggers